 Law 2: Constitutional Law

 Academic skills are strategies and techniques that enable students to make the most efficient use of their time and to reach their academic potential.
-This dynamic module will provided students with strategies and skills such as structuring arguments, decoding questions and providing peer review feedback to prepare degree level study and beyond.
+This dynamic module will provided students with strategies and skills such as structuring arguments, decoding questions and providing peer-review feedback to prepare for degree-level study and beyond.

 Elective Units (Students must select one of the following)

 The aim of this module is to encourage students to think reflectively and critically about the nature of the historical discipline.
 You will be able to apply your analytical and critical-thinking skills in order to question assumptions, evaluate the reliability of historical sources and evidence, and compare propositions.
 Students will examine some of the major themes and approaches in History, reviewing new methods, theories and ways of communicating History in the twenty-first century.